wandak3/selfbot_myuu_discord/README.md

 # RocketM (Myuu Autogrind)
 ### Fully support Generation 7

 **Rocket** is a selfbot used to automatically help playing Myuu, meaning it will use your Discord TOKEN to logged into your account and play the commands as if you are playing yourself.
+Plus, for those who hates using slash command.
+This bot is fully support Legacy commands for Myuu playthrough!

 <u>**Disclaimer**:</u> Self-bot is against TOS of Discord.
 I will not take responsible if your bot get banned by Discord.
 Use the bot at your own risk!
 I highly recommend to create another account to use the bot.